microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Student/Challenge-02.md

 1. Things to consider when creating new data lake folder structure:
     - What types of data will you need to be able to support?
     - What types of processes will you need to be able to support?
+        - Incremental Landing zone for Source system extracts (Sinks)
+        - Historical landing zone for raw data and ETL loads
+        - Staged data for data cleansing and transformation before loads into DW
+        - Curated Data for end-users to leverage for analysis
     - How will you secure access to directories?
+        - ETL jobs should only have access to landing zone for incremental data from source system
+        - Grant a data scientist (any user) access to query raw data thru AAD credentials
 1. In addition to using the azure portal directly, you can view and manage your new storage account using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
 1. Be sure to review the [Integration].[ETL Cutoff] and [Integration].[Load Control] tables in your Synapse SQL Pool prior to executing this task.
 If dates are not set correctly, the source stored procedure will not return any data.
+1. Create a pipeline to copy data into ADLS.
+Your pipeline will need the following components:
+    - Lookup Activity that queries the [Integration].[ETL Cutoff Table] in your Synapse DW to get the last refresh date for the City data.
+This result will be used as the @LastCutoff parameter in your copy activity.
+The LastCutoff is similar to your Start Date in a range query.
+    - Lookup activity that queries [Integration].[Load Control] table in your Synapse DW to get the current refresh date.
+This result will be used as the @NewCutoff parameter in your copy activity.
+The NewCutoff is similar to your End Date in a range query.
+    - Copy Data activity that uses the [Integration].[GetCityUpdates] stored procedure in your WideWorldImporters OLTP database as your source, and the Incremental Landing Zone directory as the sink
+    <br>**Note: You will need to modify this stored procedure to ensure that the [Location] field is excluded from the results.
+Otherwise this data will cause errors due to incompatibility with Azure Synapse Pipelines**
 1. Additional information on using Lookup Tasks and expressions in Azure Data Factory can be found [here](https://www.cathrinewilhelmsen.net/2019/12/23/lookups-azure-data-factory/)
 1. Synapse Analytics Workspace is available to leverage and might be a good way to simplify setup.